How to identify and develop talent using the 9-box grid

 Without a robust talent management plan that brings together HR, L&D and the wider business, it can be difficult to map career paths and transition your top performers into more senior roles in future.

-Learning and development, as we discussed in our previous post, has a central role to play in talent management in 2022.
+Learning and development, as we discussed in our previous post, has a central role to play in talent management and succession planning in 2023.

 Allow us to introduce you to the 9-box grid for talent management and succession planning.